bossjones/boss-bot/xnotes/project-idea-prompt.md

    - OpenAI for embeddings and LLM
    - discord.py for Discord integration
    - Typer for CLI
+   - loguru for logging
+   - pydantic-settings for configuration
+   - pytest for testing

 2. Architecture Requirements:
    - Modular design with clear boundaries